bzoltan1/sysroot-tools/README.md

 * name: Unique identifier of the repository
 * type: The repositories are either cross or native.
 Native repositories are used by zypper, the packages from cross repositories are directly downloaded and unpacked to a specific path on the image root
-* packages: Packages from the repository to be installed on the image
+* packages: Packages from the repository to be installed on the image.
+The packages may contain a version number separated by a space from the package name.

 For cross repositories
 * target: The absolut path on the image rootfs where the packages are unpacked